UBC-Thunderbots/Software/docs/getting-started.md

    1. If not setup prior, you will need to add an SSH key to your GitHub account.
 Instructions can be found [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 For each computer you contribute to GitHub with, you will need an additional SSH Key pair linked to your account.
    2. After you have successfully set up a SSH key for your device and added it to GitHub, you can clone the repository using the following command:
         1.  e.g. `git clone git@github.com:<your_username>/Software.git`
-        2. You can find this link under the green `Clone or Download` button on the main page of your fork on GitHub, under the SSH tab.
+        2. You can find this link under the green `Code` button on the main page of your fork on GitHub, under the SSH tab.
 (This should now be available after adding your SSH key to GitHub successfully.)

    Alternatively, you can clone using HTTPS.
 You'll need to either use a credential helper (Git Credential Manager, GitHub CLI, etc.) or a personal access token ([details here](https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls)).
 6. Set up your git remotes ([what is a remote and how does it work?](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes))
    1. You should have a remote named `origin` that points to your fork of the repository.
 Git will have set this up automatically when you cloned your fork in the previous step.
    2. You will need to add a second remote, named `upstream`, that points to our main Software repository, which is where you created your fork from. (**Note:** This is _not_ your fork)
       1. Open a terminal and navigate to the folder you cloned (your fork): `cd path/to/the/repository/Software`
       2. Navigate to our main Software repository in your browser and copy the url from the green `Code` button.
-Copy the HTTPS url if you originally cloned with HTTPS, or use the SSH url if you previously cloned with SSH
+Copy the SSH url if you originally cloned with SSH, or use the HTTPS url if you previously cloned with HTTPS
       3. From your terminal, add the new remote by running `git remote add upstream <the url>` (without the angle brackets)
-         1. e.g. `git remote add upstream https://github.com/UBC-Thunderbots/Software.git`
+         1. e.g. `git remote add upstream git@github.com:UBC-Thunderbots/Software.git`
       4. That's it.
 If you want to double check your remotes are set up correctly, run `git remote -v` from your terminal (at the base of the repository folder again).
 You should see two entries: `origin` with the url for your fork of the repository, and `upstream` with the url for the main repository

 *See our [workflow](#workflow) for how to use git to make branches, submit Pull Requests, and track issues*